 Buildings 16.5 years

 Machinery and equipment 2 ~ 6 years

 Transportation equipment 2 ~ 6 years

-Office equipment 2 ~ 6 years
+Computer equipment 2 ~ 6 years

+Office equipment 2.5 ~ 5 years

 Other equipment 1~ 11 years

 An item of property, plant and equipment or any significant part initially recognized is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising on derecognition of the asset is recognized in profit or loss.
+Any gain or loss arising on derecognizion of the asset is recognized in profit or loss.

-The asset's residual values, useful lives and methods of depreciation are reviewed at each financial year end and adjusted prospectively, if appropriate.
+The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial year end and adjusted prospectively, if appropriate.

-(12)Leases
+(13)Leases